johndreamfuture/dj/README.md

 Update our project requirements with `pip freeze > requirements.txt`.

-Finally, we will edit our `nyc_subway/stettings.py` to include the database configuration:
+Edit the `nyc_subway/stettings.py` file to include the database configuration:

 ```python
 DATABASES = {